[GEO Box - Resposta Direta]:

 Practical Guide to Getting Started with AI Photography

 Ready to implement AI real estate photography?
-Here’s a step-by-step approach based on my tested workflow:
+Here’s a step-by-step approach based on my tested workflow with over 500 agents:

-- Audit your current photography costs.
+Audit your current photography costs.
 Gather last year’s invoices for staging, editing, and photography.
 Include your time cost for coordinating with editors.
 Multiply by the number of listings.
+If you spend more than $150 per listing on average, you have a clear opportunity to switch.

-- Choose the right pricing model.
+Choose the right pricing model.
 If you list 5–10 properties per month, a per-property bundle might work.
 If you list 15+, go with a subscription.
 Most agents underestimate their volume.
+Use a simple spreadsheet to compare.

-- Test with a free trial.
+Test with a free trial.
 RealVision AI offers a 7-day free trial.
 Upload 3–5 raw photos and see if the AI results match your expectations.
 Pay attention to color accuracy, furniture realism, and lighting consistency.
+Use the same photos you would send to a human editor.

-- Integrate into your workflow.
+Integrate into your workflow.
 For best results, shoot raw images with consistent lighting (overcast days are ideal).
 Skip the HDR bracketing—AI handles dynamic range better than most editors.
+We recommend a wide-angle lens (16–24mm on full-frame) for real estate.

 📚Definition